-Dos and Don'ts of Wedding Style, According to Pippa Middleton
+Dos and Don'ts of Wedding Style, According to Royals

 If you got it, flaunt it.
 Find a silhouette that's both appropriate for the occasion but will get people noticing, like how Pippa caught everyone's attention at Kate's wedding with a super-toned backside.

-We may not be attending Pippa's nuptials, but at least we'll have an unofficial fashion guide come the next big British soiree...should there be an opportunity for wedding crashing, of course.
+We may not be attending Meghan's nuptials, but at least we'll have an unofficial fashion guide come the next big British soiree...should there be an opportunity for wedding crashing, of course.

 What other dos and don'ts did we miss?